tyamakadopatho2-ops/Pathologist-Repository-for-Open-Science/README.md

 ## Contents and Purpose
 1) R scripts used for statistical analyses described in my doctoral dissertation.
 2) Clearly documented methods, software versions and random seeds for complete reproducibility.
-3) Graphical abstract legend and explanation of the analysis scripts.
+3) Graphical abstract with its legend and explanation of the analysis scripts.

 ## How to reproduce the analyses
 1) Download or clone this branch.